Electronegativity is a measure of how strongly an atom – in a molecule – is able to attract electrons in a bond to itself.

 - Oxygen has 8 protons in the nucleus whereas nitrogen only has 7.

-- A bonding pair of electrons will experience more attraction from the oxygen’s nucleus that from nitrogen, thus the electronegativity of oxygen is greater.
+- A bonding pair of electrons will experience more attraction from the oxygen’s nucleus that from nitrogen’s, thus the electronegativity of oxygen is greater.

 Why is sulphur less electronegative than oxygen?

-The reason why Oxygen is more electronegative is
+Reasons why oxygen is more electronegative than sulfur:

-Bonding electrons in sulphur are further away from the nucleus therefore it exerts a weaker force
+- The bonding electrons in sulfur are further away from the nucleus of the atom

 Please read up on valence electrons before you proceed.
 Valence Electrons